vvvv/AppWithPluginsDemo/README.md

 - Don't mix vvvv versions: APIs provided by vvvv and used by your patches could change in between versions and break compatibility.
 You most likely will see `MissingMethodException` or `TypeLoadException` in case that happens.
 - Don't mix package versions across plugins.
 Build a list of versions every plugin should work with.
 - You may consider stripping plugins from duplicated dlls, but be aware: if you know the host application, it should be safe to remove all dlls the host already provides.
 But in case of multiple hosts this needs to be coordinated.
+- Shader names must be unique across all plugins!
+This is a limitation that comes with Stride.

 ### Dealing with paths
 Imagine the following project structure: